bluedragon2513/similarity-metrics/README.md

 The purpose of this project is to compare the effectiveness of methods used by algorithms such as Seurat and Scanorama when it comes to determining the integrability or similarity between two data batches.
 By comparing these methods, we can determine which techniques or procedures are more effective, which will ultimately help us formulate our own algorithm that can compute the similarity between batches with higher accuracy.

 ## Recommended Specs for Running:
-R: version = 4.3.3.
+- R: version = 4.3.3.
-Python: version >= 3.11.4.
+- Python: version >= 3.11.4.

 ## Plans for Future
-Test each of our algorithms with more datasets other than the "pancreas" and "lung" datasets.
+In the future, we will looking to move forward with testing each of our algorithms with other data other than the "pancreas" and "lung" datasets.
-Continue to investigate new methods and procedures for measuring similarity between batches.
+We will also continue to investigate new methods and procedures for measuring similarity between batches.

 ## Parameters for Execution:
 - algorithm: determines the algorithm being used to obtain the scores between batches.
 This parameter can be set to seurat, scanorama or kruskal.